 The .eco application is evaluated against an established set of criteria by external expert panels.
 Financial, technical, and operational components are scored.
 As of May 2013, the .eco application had passed financial, technical and operational evaluation.
 The application passed Community Priority Evaluation in October 2014, ensuring community control of .eco.

-The .eco domain will launch to the public on a first-come-first-served basis on April 25th, 2017.
+The .eco domain launched to the public on a first-come-first-served basis on April 25th, 2017.
 More information is available at go.eco.